fajar035/My-Polybar-Style/README.md

 # Polybar sytle

-I use arch linux, or a distro of archcraft linux.
-And I change the appearance of the adaptive theme according to my needs, so I am very happy to see it every time.
+I use arch linux, or a distro of archcraft linux version archcraft-2022.09.16-x86_64 And I change the appearance of the adaptive theme according to my needs, so I am very happy to see it every time.

 ## Screenshots